dmgudeman/conFusion/README.md

 providing functionality to buttons and links among other things.
 In Assignment 3 we developed Modal popups for both the Reserve Table function as well as the Log In function for the the index web Page for the conFusion Restaurant.
-In This assignment I provide the same functionality with the use of Javascript alone:
+In This assignment I provide the same functionality with the use of Javascript alone.
+###The index page

 [//]: # (Comment) ![The Index page](/Images/Assignment04/index.png)
 <figure><img src="/Images/Assignment04/index.png" alt="index"
 width="400" height="200"></figure>
+###The Reserve Table Modal functionality
 [//]: # (Comment) ![Reserve Table Modal](Images/Assignment04/reserve.png)
 <figure><img src="Images/Assignment04/reserve.png" alt="reserve"
 width="400" height="200"></figure>
+###The Log In Modal functionality
 [//]: # (Comment) ![Log In Modal](Images/Assignment04/logIn.png)
 <figure><img src="Images/Assignment04/logIn.png" alt="logIn"
 width="400" height="200"></figure>